Open-University-CSS/HTB-Writeups/Love/readme.md

 ![](img/root.png)

-We have a shell as `n authority\system` so let's get the root flag.
+We have a shell as `nt authority\system` so let's get the root flag.

 ![](img/rootflag.png)